-Founded in 1982, Town Hall Arts Center (THAC) is a 501(c)(3) not-for-profit corporation.
-Our mission is to enrich the cultural, social and educational life of the community through professionally-produced live theater, concerts and other cultural events, and year-round educational programs for children and adults.
+Founded in 1982, Town Hall Arts Center is a 501(c)(3) not-for-profit corporation.
+Our mission is to enrich the cultural, social and educational life of the community through professionally-produced live theatre, concerts and other cultural events, and through year-round educational programs for children and adults.

-Today, THAC is governed by a volunteer board of nine that oversees our staff comprised of an Executive Director and five full-time employees, and five part-time staff.
-The organization was founded and has continued to operate, on the belief the immediate availability of excellent performing and visual arts significantly enriches the cultural, social, and educational life of a community.
-THAC was established to provide such opportunities for the people of the south Denver metro area.
-To that end, its programming is designed to provide quality live entertainment in the areas of theater, music, and dance.
-Further, THAC is an anchor for the three-block historic shopping district, largely consisting of small “mom and pop” retailers, antique and gift shops, plus a variety of restaurants.
-As such, THAC accounts for over 25,000 visits to the downtown area each year and, as an economic impact study conducted by the City of Littleton demonstrates, contributes directly over a half-million dollars annually to the economy of the area.
-True to its mission, the growth of THAC is evident in both artistic quality and its continued update of the facilities.
-The Denver Post has called THAC “one of the most appealing intimate theatres in the region.”
+Today, THAC is governed by a volunteer board of nine that oversees our staff, comprised of an Executive Director and five full-time and five part-time employees.
+The organization was founded and continues to operate on the belief that the immediate availability of excellent performing and visual arts significantly enriches cultural, social and educational life.
+THAC provides quality live entertainment in the genres of theatre, music and dance.
+The Denver Post has called THAC “one of the most appealing intimate theaters in the region.”

-During the season from September through June, THAC produces six main stage shows and a series of concerts and special events.
-THAC’s Education Program includes Arts on the Move, which takes plays — including participation plays — directly into schools or provides a field-trip opportunity to THAC.
-Kids can be a part of the action in stories such as A Christmas Carol, Alice in Wonderland, Jack and the Beanstalk, and many more!
-The Actors’ Playground program holds classes in acting, singing, movement, stage combat, and script analysis/writing for students 5- to 17-years-old throughout the year.
+During our season from September through June, THAC produces six main stage shows and a series of concerts and special events.
+THAC’s Education Program includes Arts on the Move, which takes plays — including those involving student participation — directly into schools and provides a field-trip opportunity to our center.
+The Actors’ Playground program provides classes in acting, singing, movement, stage combat and script analysis/writing for students ages 5-17.